2025 Masters (snooker): Broadcasters and viewership

 The tournament was broadcast in the United Kingdom by the BBC, BBC iPlayer and the BBC Sport website and in Europe (including the UK and Ireland) by Eurosport and Discovery+.
 It was broadcast in China by CCTV5, Huya, the CBSA-WPBSA Academy WeChat Channel and the CBSA-WPBSA Academy Douyin.
 It was broadcast in Hong Kong by Now TV, in Malaysia and Brunei by Astro SuperSport, in Taiwan by Sport Cast, in Thailand by TrueVisions, and in the Philippines by Premier Sports.
 In all other territories, the event was streamed by WST Play.

 The event achieved 41.9 million live viewer hours across the BBC and Eurosport coverage in the UK, a 4 percent increase over the previous year.
 The BBC coverage achieved 39.9 million live viewer hours over 72.5 linear broadcast hours.
 Across mainland Europe, the Eurosport coverage attracted 23.7 million viewers, a 20 percent increase over the previous year.
 The BBC Two coverage of the evening session of the final was watched by an average of 1.5 million viewers, with a peak of 2 million viewers.

 Prize money

-The winner of the event received the Paul Hunter Trophy and £350,000 from a total prize pool of £1,015,000, an increase of £290,000 over the previous year.
+The winner of the event received the Paul Hunter Trophy and £350,000 from a total prize pool of £1,015,000, an increase of £290,000 over the previous year and the first time in the tournaments' history that the total prize pool exceeded £1 million.
 The breakdown of prize money for the event is shown below: